Swathi1309/ED18B034_ME18B133_CS6910/Assignment2/README.md

 ```
 > Note: Run the Define Parameters before initializing the model.
 - Run the hyperparameter sweeps to obtain the best model.

+## Part C
+- We designed a code to help the blind.
+This code uses the tiny version of yolov3 to detect household items and prompt via speech, the detected objects which are essential in giving them a sense of direction and path.
+This code has been fine tuned to detect objects of medium sizes and above which provide a basic understanding of what is placed where.
+It can be manually tuned to detect much smaller objects too.